-The most important Greek politician, Eleftherios Venizelos, lived in his paternal house, in Chalepa (Chania), for more than thirty years, from 1880 to 1910, and occasionally, from 1927 to 1935.
+The most important Greek politician, Eleftherios Venizelos, lived in his paternal house, in the suburb Chalepa in Chania, for more than thirty years, from 1880 to 1910, and occasionally, from 1927 to 1935.
 He was particularly attached to this house.
 It is the house where he spent his youth, he got married and had his two children, and where his wife died.
-He was staying in this house when the Revolution of 1897 broke out and when he left for Therisso, in 1905; he returned to this house before moving to Thessaloniki in order to participate in the movement of National Defense, in 1916, and he left from the same house after the movement's failure, in 1935.
+He was staying in this house when the Revolution of 1897 broke out and when he left for Therisso, in 1905; he returned to this house before moving to Thessaloniki in order to participate in the movement of National Defense, in 1916, and he left from the same house after another movement failure, in 1935.
 He lived there for almost half of his life and this house established his strong bonds with his homeland and his family.

 In 2002, the Greek State bought the residence and ceded it to the National Research Foundation “Eleftherios K. Venizelos”.
 After the scientific and administrative services of the Foundation were transferred to the former Vloom Mansion, in 2005, the Venizelos residence remained the Foundation's headquarters and it has been converted into a Museum, a commemoration site for Eleftherios Venizelos.
 The residence bears the imprint of Eleftherios Venizelos and the building has maintained its original form, of the years he lived there.
 The furniture of the decade 1925-1935 was selected by Venizelos himself and his wife Elena, and was brought from Athens and abroad.
 Decorative objects and paintings of the period, original photographs and personal items of significant value decorate the interior of the residence.